Oil up as OPEC+ meets to decide on production policy

 March data showed euro zone factory activity growth galloped at its fastest pace in the history of the survey.

-Oil also found some support in US economic strength after President Joe Biden outlined a $2.3 trillion spending plan to invest in traditional projects such as roads and bridges alongside tackling climate change.
+Oil also found some support after President Joe Biden outlined a $2.3 trillion spending plan to invest in traditional projects, such as roads and bridges, alongside tackling climate change.

+But market sentiment was tempered by an unexpected rise in US claims for unemployment benefits.

 "The inventory data ... showed that the situation is continuing to normalise on the US oil market," Commerzbank analyst Eugen Weinberg said.